Abar23/CSE5542/Projects/Assignment4/README.txt

-Assignment 2: Viewing
+Assignment 4: Textures
 Breakdown of Project:
-I copied the code from Assignemnt 1 since it contains the code that creates my scene with the robot.
-In order to create camera movement, I utilized a trackball implementation along with corresponding GLFW window event handling callbacks to take care of mouse and keyboard input to the program.
-The implementation for the trackball can be found in "VirtualTrackBall.cpp" and "VirtualTrackBall.h".
-The callbacks for GLFW that handle mouse inputs are at the top of "main.cpp".
-Keyboard input handling can be found in "Window.cpp".
-GLFW callbacks are processed when the ProcessUserInput method is called from the window object in the main loop that runs the program.
-To create infinite landscape, I created a plane that clips through the near and far planes of the viewing frustum.
-When he user moves around the world, the plane follows the camera by mirroring the X and Z position of the camera.
-I did not create fog, since implementing fog within OpenGL is much more involved and is only in the scope of the WebGL projects that use an large plane since fog can be created with a simple Three.js call.
+Since there were two parts to this project, one cube rendered with a single texture and another cube rendered with 6 different textures, I have demostrated each part in the two cubes that the program renders to the screen.
+The cube on the left is rendered using one texture while the cube on the right is the cube that is rendered with 6 different textures.
+All textures can be found in the "Resources" folder under the "Textures" subfolder.
+Additionally, all shaders can be found in the "Resources" folder under the "Shaders" subfolder.

+The main class that deals with texture initilaztion/creation is the Texture class.
+In the class, it loads in the image file, tells OpenGL to create a Texture buffer/object, fills the buffer with the image data, generates a mipmap for the texture, and specifies the desire texture wrap and filter parameters.

+Outside of texture, the Mesh and Cube classes had to be modified to allow for texture mapping and rendering.
+Specifically, Mesh had all references of color stripped from its implementation since the texture coordinates will define the coloring of the geometry and Cube was given new draw calls so that it could bind desired textures while drawing all or pieces of its geometry.

 Design:
-"VirtualTrackBall.cpp" and "VirtualTrackBall.h" contain the implementation for the trackball motion that effects the camera.
-When the user clicks the left button of the mouse, they can then drag and rotate the camera around in space.
-For keyboard input, here are all of the possibel user controls:
+I kept all keyboard input from prior assignments but removed trackball functionality.
+For keyboard input, here are all of the possible user controls:

 	1. A: Rotate the camera towards the left
 	2. D: Rotate the camera towards the right
 	3. W: Move the camera forwards
 	4. S: Move the camera backwards

-The user will never reach the end of the environment/edge of the plane since the ground plane always follows the camera as it moves.

-Extra Credit:
-I was told by professor Chen that if we implement a virtual trackball movement system that it would be extra credit.
-I don't know if that is 100% true since it is not stated on the assignment 2 website description.
-I did, however, create perform all of the matrix multiplication that controls the movement of the camera, the prespective projection, and the model matrix operations.
-These matrices are then passed to uniforms in the shader programs.

 IMPORTANT NOTE: I created my project in Visual Studios, please let me know if your machine has troubles running the code.
+Added
-I included a "Screen Recording" folder that has a video file that shows me running the program from a windows built executable.
-Added "Release" folder that contains a "build" folder that has a runnable windows executable.
+"Release" folder that contains a "build" subfolder that has a runnable windows executable.